When and where will the Warriors host their NRL semi-final?

-The New Zealand Warriors will bring the NRL finals party across the Tasman in Week 2, hosting either the Newcastle Knights or Canberra Raiders in Auckland.
+The New Zealand Warriors will bring the NRL finals party across the Tasman in Week 2, hosting the Newcastle Knights Canberra Raiders in Auckland, with kick-off being brought forward.

 The game promises to be one of the biggest days in New Zealand rugby league for many years, with the red-hot Warriors falling short against the buzzsaw that is the Penrith Panthers on Saturday afternoon, but still keeping their season alive by virtue of the double chance they earned by finishing in the top four.

-Attention will now turn to the kick-off time and venue for the clash next weekend, with the Knights and Raiders to fight it out on Sunday afternoon in an elimination final for the right to be the Warriors' opponent.
+Attention will now turn to the kick-off time and venue for the clash next weekend, with the Knights and Raiders to fighting out a golden point thriller to confirm it would be Newcastle jumping on the plane.

 Typically, all finals in Week 2 and 3 kick-off at 7:50pm Australian time.
 That simply won't work for the Warriors though, with the time difference meaning that would be a 9:50pm local time kick-off in Auckland.